Aiven-Open/klaw-docs/README.md

 Scripts with `lint` do not mutate your code in any way:

-- `npm run lint:code` - runs a prettier and ESlint check.
+- `npm run lint:code` - runs a Prettier and ESlint check.
 This includes basic checks for markdown, but not in depth.
 - `npm run lint:markdown` - runs markdown-lint with more detailed check on markdown files.

 To apply findings from `lint` and mutate your files:

-- `npm run reformat:code` - runs prettier and ESlint in fix mode.
+- `npm run reformat:code` - runs Prettier and ESlint in fix mode.
 - `npm run reformat:markdown` - runs markdownlint in fix mode.

-ℹ️ It's convenient to let prettier and ESlint automatically format your code "on save" by your IDE or editor.
+ℹ️ It's convenient to let Prettier and ESlint automatically format your code "on save" by your IDE or editor.
 For markdownlint you can find [plugins for some IDE/editors](https://github.com/DavidAnson/markdownlint#related), too.